Applying with multiple lenders is smart

-- To make sure that you can secure at least one mortgage approval
+- To secure at least one mortgage approval

-- You want to have a couple of offers to get the best mortgage rate
+- To compare offers and get the best mortgage rate

 - You may discover that you don’t like your lender

 Here’s more about the pros, cons, and process of applying with more than one mortgage lender.Get mortgage quotes with multiple lenders.
 Start here